MicrosoftLearning/mslearn-ai-studio/Instructions/02a-AI-foundry-sdk.md

 ## Create a client application to chat with the model

-Now that you have deployed a model, you can use the Azure AI Foundry and Azure AI Model Inference SDKs to develop an application that chats with it.
+Now that you have deployed a model, you can use the Azure AI Foundry and Azure OpenAI SDKs to develop an application that chats with it.

 > **Tip**: You can choose to develop your solution using Python or Microsoft C#.
 Follow the instructions in the appropriate section for your chosen language.

 ### Prepare the application configuration

 1. In the Azure AI Foundry portal, view the **Overview** page for your project.
-1. In the **Project details** area, note the **Azure AI Foundry project endpoint**.
-You'll use this endpoint to connect to your project in a client application.
+1. In the **Project details** area, ensure that the **Azure AI Foundry** library is selected and view the **Azure AI Foundry project endpoint**.
+You'll use this endpoint to connect to your project and model in a client application.

+    > **Note**: You can also use the Azure OpenAI endpoint!

 1. Open a new browser tab (keeping the Azure AI Foundry portal open in the existing tab).
 Then in the new tab, browse to the [Azure portal](https://portal.azure.com) at `https://portal.azure.com`; signing in with your Azure credentials if prompted.

     Close any welcome notifications to see the Azure portal home page.